Last Updated: June 22, 2021

 34. Any new cloud server has the capacity to host 600 smartphones and 120 tablets.

 The rapid cloud computing growth is directly related to the surge in electronic device usage.
 Currently, there are over 13,000,000 servers scattered across the world, and Amazon AWS accounts for almost half of them.
 Enterprise investments in IT infrastructure will undoubtedly help the sector to grow exponentially.

-32. The cloud will contain more than 40 zettabytes of information by 2020.
+35. The cloud contained more than 40 zettabytes of information in 2020.

 In fact, all Scandinavian countries are way up on the list and already enjoying the positive impacts of their cloud adoption.
 On the other end of the spectrum, we have Romania and Bulgaria with a mere 10% of enterprises hosted in the cloud in 2018.